It’s that time of year again at the office! Holiday lights, pies in the break room, that end-of-year excitement... and boring holiday events.

 4. See a Holiday Show Together

-Why not do something different and go see the Rockettes as a group?
+Why not do something different and go see a show as a group?
 Or for a more affordable option, perhaps that feel-good holiday movie that everyone’s been raving about?
 Even a comedy show, while not holiday-related, is a great idea for a team activity around the holidays.

 5. Give Everyone a Small (or Large!)
 Holiday Gift

 Whether it’s a small treat or something more substantial, everyone appreciates a gift!
 If you’re the head of your team and have the resources to give them a token of your appreciation for the past year, your employees are sure to get into the holiday spirit.
-Consider a Fitbit for your team.
-In fact, studies have shown that exercising a few days a week can increase employee productivity by 15%!
-Or maybe consider some team swag (sweet sunglasses, anyone)?
-Even a small gift certificate to a great coffee joint goes a long way, in my book.
+Maybe consider some team swag (sweet sunglasses, anyone)?
+Even a small gift certificate to a great coffee spot goes a long way.